 Limited assistance is available on site and you are expected to arrive fully prepared for the activity you are there to undertake.
 If you are unsure of these requirements, please check with your supervisors or organisation before departing.

 If you are working, staying or won't be supervised while on the farm you must complete the Ridgefield User Induction.

 Before your visit: You or your supervisor must send an email to the Farm Manager, Richard McKenna.

 Please note that due to unforseen weather conditions your visit may be cancelled at any time at the discretion of the Farm Manager.

 Report in with the Farm Manager

-- When you arrive, you or your supervisor must notify the Farm Manager: 0429 010 826 or on Channel 19 on the two-way radio (portable two-way is located in the Old Farmhouse carport), for example "Shane, are you on channel?"
+- When you arrive, you or your supervisor must notify the Farm Manager: 0429 010 826 or on Channel 19 on the two-way radio (portable two-way is located in the Old Farmhouse carport), for example "Richard, are you on channel?"
 If there is no response, you must wait and try again.
 Alternatively, text message the Farm Manager with your name and where you will be visiting on the farm.
 Please note, mobile service can be intermittent with some carriers at Ridgefield.
 You may need to move to another area to be in range.

 Your supervisor must sign in the visitors' book (located at the Old Farmhouse carport) on behalf of the group